MatzFan/ArcREST/README.md

 ```

-## Specification/Documentation & Tests
+## Specification & Tests

-Full specifciation documentation is available for each build at [Travis](https://travis-ci.org/MatzFan/ArcREST).
+Full specification documentation is available for each build at [Travis](https://travis-ci.org/MatzFan/ArcREST).
 To run the tests yourself clone this repo and run:

     $ rake spec